 Watering Calathea roseopicta

-If you’re watering correctly but still feel like your Calathea roseopicta is not doing well it might be a good idea to switch to distilled/demineralized water or to collect rainwater.
+Tip: If you’re watering correctly but still feel like your Calathea roseopicta is not doing well, it might be a good idea to switch to bottled water or to collect rainwater.
 This plant, like many others, is sensitive to the minerals in our tap water.
+Remember to regularly flush the soil with distilled water.

 Calathea roseopicta fertilizer